The purpose of collective consultation is to find ways to:

 Find out more about individual consultation

-When collective consultation is needed, by law you must consult any recognised trade union.
-If there's no trade union, you must consult employee representatives.
+When collective consultation is needed, by law you must inform and consult any recognised trade union.
+If there's no trade union, you must inform and consult employee representatives.

 Employee representatives are existing employees who can speak on behalf of the employees they represent.